 Join fellow University of Wisconsin–Madison alumni in the Chicago finance community for a special evening at 167 Green Street.
 You’ll hear from Jeff Shapack ’96 during an intimate discussion with Will Murphy ’03 as they delve into a range of real estate–related topics.
 Mark Eppli ’83, MS’84, PhD’91 will provide updates from the James A. Graaskamp Center for Real Estate at the University of Wisconsin–Madison.
 Welcome remarks will be given by Ricky Sandler ’91, with closing remarks from Dan Drexler ’96.
 We will also be joined by current UW–Madison students studying Real Estate and Finance who are eager to learn from the Chicago Badger community and expand their networks.

 Cocktails and hors d’oeuvres will be served.

-The Wisconsin Foundation and Alumni Association continues to monitor and follow the latest public health guidance from local authorities.
-In accordance with recommendations and local guidelines, The Chicago Club will require all attendees at this event to provide proof of COVID-19 vaccination status upon entry.
-If updated guidance requires changes prior to the event, you will be notified via email or event signage.
+The Wisconsin Foundation and Alumni Association continues to monitor and follow the latest public health guidance from local authorities and will hold this event in accordance with those recommendations.
+If updated guidance requires changes to the event, registrants will be notified via email or event signage.